fjavierm/ceh/11-Session_Hijacking/README.md

 * **Passive Attacks**: Passive attacks are the ones where attacker just stay around monitoring or sniffing the traffic in a network and they do not have interaction with the victim's machine.

-## Session HIjacking and the OSI Model
+## Session Hijacking and the OSI Model

 * **Network-level attacks**: This kind of attacks hijack network-level sessions as TCP and UDP session.